velijv/yeelight-icons/README.md

-# Yeelight 🔥 Font Awesome Duotone Icons for Home Assistant
+# Yeelight 🔥 Font Awesome duotone icons for Home Assistant

 Created to be used with [hass-fontawesome](https://github.com/thomasloven/hass-fontawesome).